 Did you realise that The Cotswolds Area of Outstanding Natural Beauty starts just a 20 minute drive from Stratford-upon-Avon?
 If you have a car, you can easily explore the Cotswolds from your base in Stratford-upon-Avon.

 If you don’t have a car, or just want to leave the car behind for the day, then why not take a guided tour with us, Go Cotswolds?
 We are a small, local, family-run company based in Stratford on Avon.
 Our tours depart at 9.00AM from Shakespeare’s Birthplace Coach Terminal, right in the centre of town.

 To make it even easier for you to decide where to stay, The Arden Hotel even has a Go Cotswolds tour package available.
 Click here for more details.

-We have three tours to choose from:
+We have two tours to choose from:

 On our Cotswolds in a Day tour, you’ll get an overview of the Cotswolds with a visit to 6 of the best and most beautiful spots.

 For a more active day out, then try our Cotswolds Walks & Villages tour.
 On this tour, you’ll walk on some of the Cotswolds’ fantastic footpaths to explore charming villages on foot.